2025 SkeptiCal Conference Speakers

 Erica Byrne served for many years on the Board of Rocky Mountain Skeptics in Colorado, participating in task forces to expose and rebut pseudo-science and scammers.
 A chemical engineer by training, she spent many hours rebutting the false creationist claim that the Second Law of Thermodynamics somehow makes evolution impossible.
 (It doesn’t.)
 She is currently consulting in the use of heat-recovery ventilators to reduce heating costs while improving indoor air quality.

-Jim Underdown - Four Miracles
+Jim Underdown - Four Superpowers

 For the past 25 years, the Center for Inquiry Investigations Group has tested more people claiming to possess paranormal powers than anyone in the world, and their $500,000 Paranormal Challenge is the largest active prize of its kind anywhere.
 In this talk/workshop, CFIIG founder Jim Underdown will outline four tests that his group often conducts, and that any science-based skeptic can administer to any claimant.
 You will walk out of this presentation with the basic tools to end any bar argument about telekinesis, dowsing, telepathy, and predicting the future.